SMEs and regional businesses

 Contracts up to $10,000

-Government agencies can buy up to $10,000 of goods and services, including construction services, from any supplier.
-This applies even if there’s a whole-of-government arrangement in place, so long as we’re getting value for money.
+Government agencies can buy up to $10,000 (excluding GST) of goods and services, including construction services, from any supplier.
+This applies even if there’s a whole-of-government arrangement in place, so long as we can determine that we can get better value for money that way.

-If you supply under this policy, you still have to be able to meet our safety and other standards.
+If you supply under this policy, you still have to meet our safety and other standards.

-For any goods and services or construction contracts up to $50,000, government agencies can buy directly from a small business even when what they’re buying is covered by a whole-of-government arrangement.
+For any goods and services or construction contracts up to $50,000 (excluding GST), government agencies can buy directly from a small business.
+This applies even if there's a whole-of-government arrangement in place.

 We also encourage government agencies to buy from their local small businesses.
 That includes buying fresh produce from local farmers.